What is Triptorelin

-Triptorelin is used in the suppression of spontaneous ovulation, which is a required component in in vitro fertilization (IVF).
-Along with the release of FSH, triggers an oocyte release, which gives as a result the increase of pregnancy chances.
-When this peptide stimulates the production of LH and FSH from the pituitary, it is shown an increase in testosterone serum and an increase of sperm count in male or egg in female.
+Triptorelin is used in the suppression of spontaneous ovulation, which is a required component in vitro fertilization (IVF).
+Along with the release of FSH, triggers an oocyte release, which gives, as a result, the increase of pregnancy chances.
+When this peptide stimulates the production of LH and FSH from the pituitary, it is shown an increase in testosterone serum and an increase of sperm count in male or egg in females.

 Results and benefits

 Triptorelin can show effective results in the treatment of hormonally sensitive cancers like prostate cancer and breast cancer.
 A curable stage in prostate cancer occurs only when the disease is still inside the affected organs, but at the time that it spreads to the bones, it loses its efficacy.
 People using this peptide as a prostate cancer treatment should be aware of the risk of heart problems.
 In the case of breast cancer, hormonal blocking therapy reduces the production of estrogen that allows the growth of cancer.

 When puberty occurs in an individual at an early age, it can cause adverse effects on the reduction of height potential and some lifelong health risks, along with psychological effects.
 Triptorelin can be used to delay puberty and prevent any of these events.